Close Menu

 Safety Concerns and Travel Warnings

 While Russia is generally considered a safe country to visit, there are certain safety concerns that Americans should be aware of.
 The US Department of State has issued several travel warnings for Russia, advising citizens to exercise increased caution due to the ongoing tensions between the US and Russia.
-(See Also: Is it Safe to Visit Cancun Mexico Now? – Travel Update)
+(See Also: Is It Safe To Visit The Holy Land? – A Traveler’s Guide)

 Some of the specific safety concerns include: